sindresorhus/awesome-scifi/readme.md

 #### [A Clockwork Orange](http://www.imdb.com/title/tt0066921/) (1971) [8.4]

-> In future Britain, charismatic delinquent Alex DeLarge is jailed and volunteers for an experimental aversion therapy developed by the government in an effort to solve society's crime problem - but not all goes according to plan.
+> In future Britain, charismatic delinquent Alex DeLarge is jailed and volunteers for an experimental aversion therapy developed by the government in an effort to solve society’s crime problem—but not all goes according to plan.

 #### [A Scanner Darkly](http://www.imdb.com/title/tt0405296/) (2006) [7.1]